TritonDataCenter/sdc-cloudapi/docs/index.md

 #### Example Response

     HTTP/1.1 204 No Content
+    Content-Type: application/json
     Access-Control-Allow-Origin: *
     Access-Control-Allow-Headers: Accept, Accept-Version, Content-Length, Content-MD5, Content-Type, Date, Api-Version, Response-Time
-    Access-Control-Allow-Methods: GET, HEAD, DELETE
+    Access-Control-Allow-Methods: GET, HEAD, POST, DELETE
     Access-Control-Expose-Headers: Api-Version, Request-Id, Response-Time
     Connection: Keep-Alive
-    Date: Sat, 10 Aug 2015 00:43:33 GMT
+    Content-MD5: 83MuHssrpOMWvPXLB9stgg==
+    Date: Thu, 21 Jan 2016 08:02:08 GMT
     Server: Joyent SmartDataCenter 8.0.0
     Api-Version: 8.0.0
-    Request-Id: e23eeef0-0155-11e3-8fd4-39aa5371c390
+    Request-Id: 440f5590-c015-11e5-b5f9-2b49303f7fc4
-    Response-Time: 244
+    Response-Time: 1262

 ## ExportImage (POST /:login/images/:id?action=export)

 Exports an image to the specified Manta path.
-One must be the owner of the image and the correspondent Manta path prefix in order to export it.
+Caller must be the owner of the image, and the correspondent Manta path prefix, in order to export it.
 Both the image manifest and the image file will be exported, and their filenames will default to the following format when the specified manta path is a directory: